 Restaurants have been hit hard over the past couple of years, with more to come in the months ahead.
 That’s why it’s so important to support independent restaurants whenever you can.

 With that in mind, we have handpicked some of our favourite Manchester indies we think you should check out next time you’re in town.
-For market-fresh fish, Street Urchin is the place to go.
-Its home at the back of the Northern Quarter is a testament to its indie status.
+For high-end kebabs, BAB NQ is the place to go with a lovely outside seating area.
+Its relaxed atmosphere is typical of the Northern Quarter’s independent spirit.

-Scroll down the list to find real favours from real people from all over the world in a celebration of Manchester’s independents.
+Scroll down the list to find real flavours from real people in a celebration of Manchester’s independents.

 -